Why You Should Care About ADA Title II: Top 3 Reasons

 Understandably, the latter reaction may be felt first, especially if the compliance standards you’re trying to meet are extensive or overwhelming.
 Yet, following these standards can drastically improve situations for users.

-Take the Americans with Disabilities Act (ADA) Title II, for example.
-Recently, the U.S. Department of Justice (DOJ) announced they would begin enforcing accessibility standards in the Web Content Accessibility Guidelines (WCAG) to ensure individuals with disabilities have equal access to digital content.
-While following the more than 50 accessibility standards may feel overwhelming, doing so contributes to a more equitable, accessible online experience for Americans with disabilities.
+Take Title II of the Americans with Disabilities Act (ADA)(opens in a new tab), for example.
+Last year, the U.S. Department of Justice (DOJ) announced they would begin enforcing accessibility standards in the Web Content Accessibility Guidelines(opens in a new tab) (WCAG) to ensure individuals with disabilities have equal access to digital content.
+While following the more than 50 accessibility standards may feel overwhelming, doing so contributes to a more equitable, accessible online experience for people with disabilities.

 Below, we’ll explain why Title II of the ADA deserves your attention, the benefits of compliance, and how to avoid non-compliance penalties.